evanbigbie/linear-regression-multiple-feature-1-of-2/README.md

 > The Jupyter notebook file, LR-Multifeatures-incomplete.ipynb, is provided.
 Please fill in the blanks, where you can find the indications -- “### START CODE HERE ###”.

-*This file was too large to upload to GitHub so instead I have made availble a zipped file available to download.
+*This file was too large to upload to GitHub so instead I have made a zipped file available to download.